Get alerts of updates about «Free HPV vaccine available for young women»

 Free HPV vaccine available for young women

-70 per cent of sexually active people will become infected with human papillomavirus (HPV), most at a young age.
+HPV is very common and 70 per cent of sexually active people will become infected with human papillomavirus (HPV), most at a young age.
 In a Norwegian study, approximately 45 per cent of 21-year-old women had an ongoing HPV infection.
-HPV is spread by sexual activity and is very common.
 The vaccine is recommended whether you have had none, one or many sexual partners.
-Most HPV infections are asymptomatic and will pass, but about 10 per cent will develop into a chronic infection, which may cause cervical cancer.
+Most HPV infections present no symptoms and will pass, but about 10 per cent will develop into a chronic infection.
 There are many different strains of HPV.
+Chronic infection with some of the strains may lead to development of cervical cancer and other HPV-related cancers after many years (10-30 years).

 What is the HPV vaccine?